Will Scholfield, Engineer

 Now, combination boilers are the go-to system for homes in the UK.
 This is due to their efficiency, cost-effectiveness and their compact size.
 If you live in a larger home, however, a standard or system boiler may be more appropriate as they are better equipped to handle a higher demand for hot water and heating.

 When it comes to searching for a new boiler, you want to be sure you’ve bought the right appliance - one that will produce heat and hot water without breaking the bank.
-To help you make an informed decision, BOXT has a library of blogs with expert tips and insights to shed light on all things boilers.
+To help you make an informed decision, BOXT has a library of guides with expert tips and insights to shed light on all things boilers.
 Check out our dedicated boiler guides here.